Curriculum Information for Personal Development

 In Personal Development lessons at Tottington you will see an engaging environment with a range of pedagogy from class discussions and debates, group work, independent learning and real-life examples/experiences.
 A key link is class discussions to ensure our students' voices are listened to and challenged where necessary to ensure we are preparing them for a life in the wider world.
 All students are given an exercise book where they complete classwork and have opportunities to reflect on their personal thoughts, allowing them to feel more comfortable in expressing themselves.
 This allows us to see how students have understood learning outcomes to support ongoing development and their wellbeing but also this can highlight any cause for concern.
 For example, if we become concerned for a student who makes a disclosure or writes about a situation or feeling we are able to inform the designated safeguarding leads to provide the appropriate intervention.

-We assess progress in Personal Development by completing an end of unit assessment which is a chance for students to showcase their understanding and knowledge acquired over the unit of work.
-Over an academic year there are 6 summative assessments.
-Each assessment is personalised to suit the nature of the topic in a way which will best showcase the knowledge, for example: informative leaflets, writing a letter, exam style questions, evaluating statements.
+We assess progress in Personal Development by completing three end of term assessments which is a chance for students to showcase their understanding and knowledge acquired.
+Each assessment structured by 20% prior learning in a quiz and 80% current learning with a structured comprehension task.
 Each piece of work is assessed using a progress tracker with criteria outlined which progresses in difficulty using Bloom’s Taxonomy.
-This is graded on a scale of developing, secure or above.
+This is graded on a scale of below, on or above.
 Each student will also receive an ATL grade for their overall attitude to learning in PD; all of which is recorded into SIMS to create student reports.
-In addition to this most lessons start with a recall activity to assess prior learning and end with a reflection back to the starting point allowing students to add to or change misconceptions to consolidate learning.
-Questioning, quizzes and class discussions form a huge part of Personal Development lessons and are key formative assessment tools for us to give immediate feedback whether it is positive or to address misunderstandings to ensure our curriculum is a consistent model of assessment.
+In addition to this all lessons start with a "do now" recall activity designed by class teachers to assess prior learning and plug gaps in knowledge which have been identified in exit ticket tasks.
+Lessons end with an exit ticket to reflect on learning aims allowing students to consolidate learning.
+Questioning, quizzes and class discussions form a huge part of Personal Development lessons and are key formative assessment tools you will see to give teachers immediate feedback whether it is positive or to address misunderstandings to ensure our curriculum is a consistent model of assessment.
+Formative assessment is recorded half termly in student books using a skills based progress tracker.

 We enrich the curriculum by providing one project-based unit per year in KS3 which allows our students to access the curriculum in a more vocational way.
 Immersion opportunities within the project will allow students to build context on their learning allowing them to see the bigger picture.
 Furthermore, there will be homework tasks for all year groups once per half term.
 Throughout the school year there are other enrichment opportunities that link to the Personal Development curriculum such as key speakers, assemblies, options evenings, careers evenings and work experience.